SL_2(R)-developments and Signature Asymptotics for Planar Paths with Bounded Variation: Introduction

-For a deeper understanding about the essence of the underlying phenomenon, it is important to develop an approach which separates the tree-reducedness from regularity properties of the path and reveals a property like (\ref{eq:LengConj}) as a consequence of tree-reducedness.
-The main contribution of the present article is to provide such an attempt along this philosophy.
+For a deeper understanding about the essence of the underlying phenomenon, it is important to develop an approach that separates the non-degeneracy property of tree-reducedness from regularity properties of the path and reveals a property like (\ref{eq:LengConj}) as a consequence of tree-reducedness.
+The main contribution of the present article is to provide an attempt along this philosophy.
 Our intuition behind capturing tree-reducedness is very simple: we require that the path does not make a $\pi$-turn locally, and if it does it makes it in a way avoiding the creation of a tree-like piece (cf. Definition \ref{def:SRed} for a more precise formulation).
-Our main result is stated in Theorem \ref{thm:Mthm} below, which confirms the conjectural formula (\ref{eq:LengConj}) for planar bounded variation paths that satisfy such a condition.
+Our main result is stated in Theorem \ref{thm:Mthm} below, which confirms the conjectural formula (\ref{eq:LengConj}) for planar paths with bounded variation that satisfy such a condition.
 At the moment, extending the current analysis to higher dimensions is a challenging task (cf. Section \ref{sec:FurQ} for a brief discussion).
 Nonetheless, the two dimensional situation already appears to be highly non-trivial and contains several essential ideas.
 Our methodology, which is partly inspired by the series \cite{BGS20,CL16,HL10,LS06,LX15} of works, is based on lifting the underlying path onto the special linear group ${\rm SL}_{2}(\mathbb{R})$ and developing fine analysis on the behaviour of the associated angle dynamics.
-It has a similar nature as the method developed in \cite{BGS20}, however, the underlying diffuculties are in different directions.
+It has a similar nature as the method developed in \cite{BGS20}, however, the underlying difficulties are in different directions.
 The method in \cite{BGS20} deals with multi-level interactions of different signature components (which is only relevant if the path is rough), while the current work deals with fine-scale interactions of different time periods due to rapid oscillations of the path.
 It is reasonable to expect that, suitable combination of the two viewpoints may lead to deeper understanding towards the more general rough path situation.
-We mention that ${\rm SL}_{2}(\mathbb{R})$-developments were also used by Lyons-Sidorova \cite{LS06} to establish a decay propery of the logarithmic signature.
+We mention that ${\rm SL}_{2}(\mathbb{R})$-developments were also used by Lyons-Sidorova \cite{LS06} to establish a decay property of the logarithmic signature.
 In their work, the ${\rm SL}_{2}(\mathbb{R})$-structure was mainly used for the geometry of its exponential map.
 In our approach, the ${\rm SL}_{2}(\mathbb{R})$-structure surprisingly simplifies the ODE dynamics by producing a decoupled ODE system for the ${\rm SL}_{2}(\mathbb{R})$-action which may not be the case under other types of developments.